Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Computing a (Minimal) Presentation

 \subsection{Minimizing a Semi-Minimal Presentation}

-It is well-known in commutative algebra that a non-minimal resolution can be minimized using a variant of Gaussian elimination.
+It is well known in commutative algebra that a non-minimal resolution can be minimized using a variant of Gaussian elimination.
 This is explained, e.g., in \cite[pages 127 and 166]{greuel2012singular}.
 To minimize a semi-minimal presentation, the simple procedure $\MinimizePres$ (\cref{alg:Minimize_Pres}) below is sufficient.

 The \textsf{for} loop of lines 5--6 has the effect of zeroing out all entries of row $p$ except $R(p,j)$.
 (Note that at the start of the \textsf{for} loop, we already have $R(p,k)=0$ for all $k<j$.)
 When working with column-sparse matrices, the removal of the row $p$ in line 7 of $\MinimizePres$ is implicit; we simply set $R(p,j)=0$.
 When the reduction is complete, we reindex all of the entries of the matrix to account for the rows that have been removed.